-Parabens are all forms of: alkyl esters of p-hyroxybenzoic acid.
+Parabens are all forms of alkyl esters of p-hyroxybenzoic acid.

 Some parabens occur naturally in some plants, with blueberries being the plant most widely cited as an example.
 You can be fairly sure it’s safe to eat those.
-However most parabens are chemicals widely used as preservatives in cosmetics and even in some medicines and foods.
-About a decade ago scientists began to realize that parabens act like estrogen in the body, so they are one of a group of chemicals known as xenoestrogens.
+However, most parabens are chemicals widely used as preservatives in cosmetics and even in some medicines and foods.
+About a decade ago, scientists began to realize that parabens act like estrogen in the body, so they are one of a group of chemicals known as xenoestrogens.

-There is growing evidence that xenoestrogens as a group contribute to a variety of issues of concern, including earlier puberty in girls, lowered fertility in men and to breast cancer.
+There is growing evidence that xenoestrogens as a group contribute to a variety of issues of concern, including earlier puberty in girls, lowered fertility in men and breast cancer.
 Xenoestrogens can linger for many years, and a study in the Cape Cod area found pesticides in house dust that had been banned up to 30 years previously.

-But parabens are part of the picture, and what many scientists believe is that when combined parabens (and other xenoestrogens) could create an “estrogenic stimulus” far beyond what each would do individually.
+But parabens are part of the picture, and what many scientists believe is that combined parabens (and other xenoestrogens) could create an “estrogenic stimulus” far beyond what each would do individually.
 Doctors are taking this seriously, and so should we.

-How to recognize a paraben in an ingredients list.
+How to Recognize a Paraben in an Ingredients List.

-The diagram opposite shows the structure of a methylparaben, but parabens don’t look like that when in toiletries and cosmetics.
+The diagram above shows the structure of a methylparaben, but parabens don’t look like that when in toiletries and cosmetics.
 You won’t find them by looking in the bottle, but sometimes you will find them listed among the ingredients on the bottle or packaging.